mcode/rems-setup/PrototypeRepositoriesAndCapabilities.md

             + <a>(1.1)(3)</a> Generates CDS Hooks order-sign (client) that is sent to the REMS Admin
             + <a>(1.2)(3)</a> Handles CARDS returned from REMS Admin to launch DTR
             + Sends Rx to PIMS using NCPDP Script NewRx

-- mcode/dtr
-    * DTR Server
-        + Node/JavaScript
-        + <a>(1.3)</a> SMART on FHIR application
-        + <a>(1.4)</a> Retrieves Questionnaires and other resources from REMS Admin
-        + Runs CQL to prepopulate Questionnaire with data from the Test EHR
-        + Sends completed Questionnaires to REMS Admin
-        + Saves partially completed Questionnaires to Test EHR
-        + After submitting completed form to REMS Admin, displays page showing ETASU and Pharmacy status

 - mcode/pims
     * Pharmacy Information System <a>(6)</a>